Offer Negotiation

 • Negotiate with the right parties.
 Know who has the ultimate authority to make negotiations.
 It isn’t necessarily HR.

 • Be prepared to walk away.
 If the offer doesn’t meet your expectations in areas important to you, you may be better off declining the offer.
-You may be bitter or resentful if you accept less.** Consult with the ECE Graduate Career Services staff with ANY questions!
+You may be bitter or resentful if you accept less.** Consult with the ECE Career Services staff with ANY questions!

 • Keep quiet and always wait for an answer.
 There’s an old saying, she who talks first loses.
 When you propose your salary number or your item to negotiate and your desired terms, do not talk.
 Wait for the response.